Anybody can lose weight and sustainably keep it off if they can identify and reject the hidden diet saboteurs placed around them.

 This article will expose the hidden fats, highlight where to find the good sugars, and explain how the right exercise can go a long way.

-Please be aware that losing weight can be a challenge; even Ronaldo has admitted to struggling with his weight.
+Please be aware that losing weight can be a challenge; even Ronaldo has struggled with his weight.
 There is no easy fix, but your weight loss can become easier and sustainable with this knowledge.

 The Diet Saboteurs